Transgender & Gender Fluid Books Explore Books for Readers of all Ages & Needs

 Edited by Laura Erickson-Schrot

-While trans people share many common experiences, there is immense diversity within trans communities.
-There are an estimated 700,000 transgendered individuals in the U.S. and 15 million worldwide.
-Even still, there’s been a notable lack of organized information for this sizable group.
+From Amazon: While trans people share many common experiences, there is immense diversity within trans communities.
+There are an estimated 700,000 transgender individuals in the US and 15 million worldwide.
+Even still, there's been a notable lack of organized information for this sizable group.

 Where’s My Book?
 A Guide for Transgender and Gender Non-Conforming Youth, Their Parents, & Everyone Else